Now if you have known me personally for any length of time, you know that I’m a vanilla girl when it comes to ice cream.

 I really fell in love with this chocolate ice cream, and since my husband and I decided we needed a little chocolate in our lives a couple weeks ago, it seemed the perfect time to share this rich, creamy piece of chocolate heaven with all of you!

 Product links in this section are affiliate links.
 It does not cost you anything and helps maintain the free information on this site, as well as answer the questions of “what brand do you use?”
 Please know I never personally recommend any product I wouldn’t use on my own family.

-I just have a simple ice cream maker that I have had for literally years – it works so great and I love it!
-I do however have my eye on this larger ice cream maker so I can make birthday party sized volume in one shot instead of 2 batches.
+I have had this ice cream maker that I have had for – it works so great and I love it!

 - 2 tsp almond extract

 - 1 TB vodka This is optional but keeps the ice cream from freezing rock hard.
 If you choose to leave it out, just put the ice cream on the counter for a while before trying to scoop and serve.

 - Blend all ingredients in a medium mixing bowl, and let it rest and marry flavors in the fridge for about 30 minutes.